Interior Define, the custom furniture startup, opens new location in SF

 The app lets users scan the floor of their home and place the item they’re customizing into the home via augmented reality.
 Interior Define also took a page out of the Warby Parker playbook, offering a free swatch program for users interested in purchasing online.

-Interior Define has raised a total of $27.2 million from investors such as Fifth Wall, Pritzker Group, Breakout Capital, and Greak Oaks.
+Interior Define has raised a total of $27.2 million from investors such as Fifth Wall, Pritzker Group, Breakout Capital, and Great Oaks.